jagho-jcs/aws-devops-project/hsbc-aws-ec2/nginx-web-cluster/README.md

-# Basic EC2 instance
+# Nginx Web Cluster As Reverse Proxy

-Configuration in this directory creates EC2 instances with minimum set of arguments.
+Configuration in this directory creates Nginx web cluster with minimum set of arguments.

-Unspecified arguments for security group id and subnet are inherited from the VPC.

 This example outputs instance id and public DNS name as a single value and as a list.